 Rarely, surgery may be performed on an emergency basis if there are severe symptoms, such as loss of bowel or bladder control, or if a tumor is present.

 The two main surgical options to treat a herniated disk are

 .
 Spinal decompression may be done to treat spinal stenosis.
 Spondylolisthesis is treated either with a fusion or with a fusion and a decompression.

 A laminectomy, also called spinal decompression, is an open surgical procedure.
 It involves removing a small portion of the lamina.
 The lamina is the small part of the vertebral bone over the area where the nerve is being pinched.
 It is removed to relieve pressure on spinal nerves.
-Along with bone, fragments of a ruptured disc also may be removed.
+Along with bone, fragments of a ruptured disk also may be removed.

 The surgeon makes an incision in the back, spreads the overlying muscles, and removes the lamina.
-After the bone is removed, the surgeon can see what is compressing the nerve and may remove the offending disc.
+After the bone is removed, the surgeon can see what is compressing the nerve and may remove the offending disk.
 The incision is closed with stitches or staples.

 Spinal fusion is a procedure that joins two bones (vertebrae) in the spinal column together to eliminate pain caused by movement.

 Most of the time when a patient has a laminectomy and disk removal, a spinal fusion is